spaceboy/nette-cli/README.md

 Simple tool for easy CLI apps creation in Nette framework

 ## Installation
-The best way to install into web application is the easiest one.
+The best way to install into [Nette web application](https://github.com/nette/nette) is the easiest one.
-Open console, go to your app directory and type:
+Open console, go to your app directory and execute following command:
 ```
-composer require spaceboy/nette-cli [dev-master]
+composer require spaceboy/nette-cli
 ```

 ## My first CLI application